aduerig/shumi-chess/README.md

   * Failure: Doesnt recognize three fold position repitition.
 (50 move rule is tested, Stalemate works fine).
 Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
   * ~~Failure: Doesnt recognize Enpassent (its not implemented).
 This is a problem in the engine.~~
   * Sloth: No Transposition table (TT) implemented.
 No Zobrist keys.
 This is a problem in MinimaxAI.
-  * Bug: The trap: "!
+  * ~~Bug: The trap: "!
 NODES VISITED trap#2 ..." is horrible in its choice of best move.
-Needs a "Wake up grampa" functionality.
-This is a problem in MinimaxAI.
+Needs a "Wake up grampa"~~ ~~functionality.
+This is a problem in MinimaxAI.~~
+  * Bug: Forces promotions for the human to be to a queen (the AI is not so handicapped and has been proven to be able to promote to anything).
+Problem with the interface I suppose.
   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening.
-(Killer moves + History heuristic, aspiration).
+(Killer moves + History heuristics, aspiration).
 These are best dome after TT implementation.
 This is a problem in MinimaxAI.

 ## change log
   * Abandoned 10/11/2025